emergentworks/curriculum/code/chrome-extension-text-replace/README.md

 This is hosted as [glitch](https://women-not-females-start.glitch.me/) project but you can adapt it for github / just a folder on the computer.
+Let the students choose the text to replace!

 # women-not-females-extension